junleebuild/vr-contents-mastery/unity-vr-development/README.md

 - Hands appear and track properly in VR.
 - Grabbable objects (racket & ball) behave realistically with proper physics and hand alignment.
 - Fixed camera sinking issue.

+## 📆 2025-08-04

+### ✅ Today’s Progress: Socket Interactions in VR

+In Part 1.4 of the VR Development Pathway, I learned how to set up sockets for placing grabbable objects (hats) onto designated holders (hooks).

+---

+### 🧢 Added Grabbable Hats

+- **Hats**:
+  - Added two hat objects to the VR room scene.
+  - Assigned `XR Grab Interactable` component to each hat to make them grabbable.

+---

+### 🪝 Created Socket Hook Setup

+- **Hook Setup**:
+  - Under the `Hook` object, created a child named `Socket`.
+  - Added a **Collider** (e.g., Box or Sphere Collider) to the `Socket`.
+  - Added `XR Socket Interactor` component to the `Socket`.

+---

+### 📍 Attach Point Alignment

+- **Attach Transform**:
+  - Created a new empty GameObject called `Attach` under the `Socket`.
+  - Assigned this `Attach` GameObject to the **Attach Transform** field of the `XR Socket Interactor`.
+  - This ensured that the hats snap into the correct position and rotation when placed into the socket.

+---

+### ✅ Summary

+- Hats can be picked up and snapped onto the hooks.
+- Sockets properly receive objects and align them using custom attach points.
+- Scene now includes working socket interactions using `XR Socket Interactor`.